sanko/FFI-SDL3.pm/README.md

     } until $event->type == SDL_QUIT;
     SDL_DestroyRenderer($renderer);
     SDL_DestroyWindow($win);
-    exit SDL_Quit();
+    exit SDL_Quit( );

 # DESCRIPTION

-SDL2::FFI is ...
+SDL2::FFI is an FFI::Platypus-backed wrapper around the **S**imple
+**D**irectMedia **L**ayer - a cross-platform development library designed to
+provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.

+## Getting Started

+The SDL2::FFI module exports a high-level, Perl-like abstraction to use the SDL library.

+To get started, you must initialize the subsystems you need:

+        use SDL2::FFI;
+        my $window = SDL2::Window->new( w => 100, h => 100 );

+## The Future

+SDL2::FFI is still in early development: the majority of SDL's functions have yet to be implemented and the interface may also grow to be less sugary leading up to an eventual 1.0 release.
 This package is named `SDL2::FFI` because `SDL2` is being squatted on and I'd rather make games than play them over namespaces.

 # Initialization and Shutdown

 The functions in this category are used to set up SDL for use and generally have global effects in your program.
+These functions may be imported with the `:default` tag.

 ## `SDL_Init( ... )`